 It’s a tough time for actors right now, but The Slate – Backstage’s live series of classes, seminars, and digital exercises – will help turn time on your hands to your advantage.

-In her recent Q&A, Mary Burch from Industry Minds spoke to us about dealing with emotions, anxiety, and the unexpected.
+In her Q&A with Backstage, Mary Burch from Industry Minds spoke to us about dealing with emotions, anxiety, and the unexpected.
 With so much uncertainty in the industry, it’s natural to be feeling low or even to not know what you feel.
-Here are just a few of Mary’s guidance and tips for dealing with the emotional toll of COVID-19.
+Here are just a few of Mary’s guidance and tips for dealing with the emotional toll of the pandemic.

 On the importance of listening to your emotions

 “When I’ve been talking to clients, they’ve had difficulty telling me exactly what emotion they’re feeling.
 It might be sadness about what’s happening to the industry.
 Or fear, because we can’t see the path ahead.
 Maybe there’s anger that COVID-19 has stolen so much from so many of us.
 Confusion, restlessness – emotions are a basic part of who we are.
 They won’t be denied any more than we can ignore the feelings when we’re hungry or thirsty.
 They’re shouting at us to listen.
 And emotion is necessary for survival.
 Emotion can tell us when we need to run away, for instance.
 It’s our body’s way of communicating, of driving us to do something.
 So, it’s important to listen, to hear what that emotion is saying, to be in touch with our emotions.